-SQL data definition integrity constraints are logical condition applied to the relation for maintaining the consistency of the data in the database.
+SQL data definition integrity constraints are logical conditions applied to the relation for maintaining the consistency of the data in the database.

 insert into Student values (CS12, ‘Steive’, ‘Computer’);

-In case we want to delete any tuple or entity from a relation we can use delete command, the general form of delete command is:
+In case we want to delete any tuple or entity from a relation we can use the delete command, the general form of the delete command is:

 delete from r where P;

 In case we want to delete an entire relation, from the database then we can use the drop table command.

 The alter table command adds an attribute to already existing relationships in a database.
 Its general form is